naggie/rackmounting_adventures/dacmagic/README.md

 X-layout is done by eye.
 Some features are Y-aligned.
 No obsession over round numbers or calculated spacing -- balance is more than a function of margin.

+Modules are used to create new co-ordinate frames such that geometry can be used to avoid calculating positioning mathematically.

 # Conventions